ghi-electronics/duelink-website/PRODUCT_GENERATION.md

 ## Validation Rules

 The generation script validates:
-- Required fields are present
+- Required fields are present (name, partNumber, category, price, shortDescription)
 - Part numbers are unique
-- Image files exist
 - Category is valid
-- PID format is correct (hex)
+- All fields use camelCase naming

 ## Troubleshooting